Banking and IRD Set Up

 How to Set up a Bank account and IRD

 You need to sign up for a bank account and an Inland Revenue Dept (IRD) number in order to be paid wages.
-Both processes require in person verifications.

 There are a number of banks in NZ which offer similar rates and features.
 In selecting a bank, we suggest you choose based on what’s available closest to your location and, if you’re coming into a job in NZ, potentially one which your employer uses.
 You can discuss this with your Employer who may also be able to assist with setting up.